SoHiEarth/TextFS/README.md

 The DATA variable is rewritten everytime the output is refreshed to **output.py** in /Output/

 ## Developers
 This is a self maintained project by SoHiEarth, and was started on May 10th, 2023.
-The first version was version **a0.0.1**.
+The first version was version **a0.0.1**.\
+The latest version is version **a0.0.5**
 ## Releases
 There are **2** channels.\
 \